CristovaoHonorato/react-date-widgets/docs/translations.md

 We will extend the default object with object passed from outside so you don't need to pass an object with all keys if there is no need for that.

+### i18n
 This approach will give you full control over translations used in the widgets.
-That means, to have i18n support within React Date Widgets you will need to pass an translation object contained strings in different language.
+That means, to have i18n support you will need to handle i18n strings outside of React Date Widgets and then pass an translation object contained strings into a widget.

 ### Demo